 But anti-semitism was rising fast all through Europe.
 Steinberg described his childhood and adolescence to his college friend Aldo Buzzi as “a little like being a black in the state of Mississippi,” in the memoir Reflections and Shadows.
 “I had no rights, and went to high school wearing a name plate with a number, like an automobile.”

 Steinberg was saved, like many an unhappy adolescent, by books, acquiring a taste for Dostoevsky, Chekhov and Gorky, and becoming “anaesthetized,” he said, by Jules Verne.
-In 1933 he went to Milan to study architecture—a respectable profession, one which his ambitious parents would approve.
+In 1933 he went to Milan to study architecture—a respectable profession, of which his ambitious parents would approve.
 But soon after he arrived in Italy he rocketed into his métier, and began cartooning at a satirical paper called Bertoldo.
 Immediately he commenced to live like the artist, dandy and bon vivant he was born to be.
 His best girl, Ada Ongari, was evidently a smuggler on the black market.
 (There were a lot of other girls too, but he stayed close with Ada for the next six-plus decades.
 He left her a lifetime annuity of $12,000 in his will.)

 Bertoldo was surpassingly meek on the “satirical” side, given to incomprehensibly elliptical political fables, sexist jokes and mild surrealist fancies rather than anything resembling confrontation; this was necessary in order to get things past the increasingly aggressive Fascist censors.